jacknguyen186282/LocalHost_HappySocialMedia_WebApp/README.md

 Firstly, downloading the front end and back end code on the github and extract two zip files on your computer.
 Then open the back end code with IntelliJ, you should check the spring.datasource.password is "rmit" or not.
 Then normally run the code on the IntelliJ.

-Secondly, open the front end code with Visual Studio, next in the terminal of the IDE, enter the command "npm start".
+Secondly, open the front end code with Visual Studio, next in the terminal of the IDE, enter the command the "npm install" and wait for a moment, then enter "npm start".

-Finally, enjoy our Happy Social Media!!!
+Finally, you can visit (http://localhost:3000/) and enjoy our Happy Social Media!!!

+  IV/ AUTHORS
+    - Nguyen Tran Phu
+    - Nguyen Van Tong
+    - Nguyen Minh Nhat
+    - Tran Thien Van